How to Install a CPO. Here is the CP, complete with Sky Shark art, as it was on the cabinet.

 I have begun to slowly peel back and stick down the overlay.
-At this point I am about half way down.
-To get the bend I peeled back about a 1/2 inch (after the initial inch) then ran my thumb up and down the bend to stick the CP in place.
+At this point, I am about halfway down.
+To get the bend I peeled back about a 1/2 inch (after the initial inch) and then ran my thumb up and down the bend to stick the CP in place.
 I was careful so that I did not introduce a wrinkle as that would carry through the rest of the CPO.
 I found an old towel handy as a cushion to reduce friction between my thumb and the CPO.
-Once past the bend I would peel back another inch or 2 and slowly walk the CPO into place.
+Once past the bend, I would peel back another inch or 2 and slowly walk the CPO into place.

-The CPO is a little more that 3/4 of the way to being in place.
+The CPO is a little more than 3/4 of the way to being in place.
 Again, a clean dry towel is a good cushion to use when applying pressure to the CPO.
-In this picture I have just walked the CPO over the downward bend at the bottom/front of the CP.
-Using my hand, cushioned by the towel, I ran this bend back and fourth several times for a good bubble and crease free application.
+In this picture, I have just walked the CPO over the downward bend at the bottom/front of the CP.
+Using my hand, cushioned by the towel, I ran this bend back and forth several times for a good bubble and crease-free application.

-At this point the CPO is fully applied to my CP.
-In this case I actually measured long in that the CPO was longer than required.
+At this point, the CPO is fully applied to my CP.
+In this case, I actually measured long in that the CPO was longer than required.
 I used a sharp razor blade to run the bottom edge and trim the excess.
-I then used (not pictured) a razor knife and a smaller hobby knife to cut our all the holes.
+I then used (not pictured) a razor knife and a smaller hobby knife to cut all the holes.
 I did this from the back side of the CP using the holes in the CP as a guide.